dOrgTech/DIPs/README.md

 An unlimited extendable, and changeable DAO solution leveraging the Safe community.

-The DAO solution proposed will not be static; it will be a continually evolving creature inhabiting the dark forest.
-Since nobody knows the future evolution of this creature, we aim to create a solution that allows for maximum evolvement.
+The DAO solution proposed will not be static; it will be a continually evolving organism inhabiting the dark forest.
+Since nobody knows the future evolution of this organism, we aim to create a solution that allows for maximum evolvement.

 The core components are Passport, Main Safe, and Project Safe.